Odense Bulldogs

 The Odense Bulldogs are a professional ice hockey team based in Odense, Denmark.
 They currently play in Ret&Råd Fyn Arena in the Bolbro area, as a part of the best Danish league Metal Ligaen, and they are furthermore the only hockey team from Funen.
 The team was founded in 1978 and was promoted to the top league in 1991.
-Odense Bulldogs has never won Metal Ligaen, but achieved three silver medals.
-Their latest trip to the finals was in the 2011–12 season, where they faced Herning Blue Fox.
-In that final series, they got the leads 2–0 and 3–1, but ended up losing the last three and lost it 3–4 on aggregate.
-They have also won the annual tournament cup four times, last time in the 2015–16 season.
+In the 2024/2025 season the Odense Bulldogs won their first ever Danish championship winning the final series 4-1 against Herning Blue Fox.
+The last time Odense Bulldogs was in the finals was in the 2011/2012 season, also against Herning Blue Fox who claimed the title winning three games in a row to make the series 4-3.

 Club history

 1999–2004: Simioni era

 After having been in the league for eight years Odense Bulldogs acquired Mario Simioni and named him player-coach for the 1999–2000 season. for the 2000–01 season Simioni retired as hockey player and was named head coach of the team.
 Under Simioni, Odense Bulldogs went to the finals for the first time in club history in 2001–02, but ended up losing to Rungsted IK.
 In the 2002–03 season, Simioni took the bulldogs to their second playoff final in two years, but again ended up losing this time to Herning Blue Fox.
 Mario Simioni coached Bulldogs for one more year, before traveling to Germany and then SønderjyskE, resulting in the end of an era.
 It would take Odense Bulldogs 9 years before returning to the playoff finals.